intel/llvm/sycl/doc/design/NonRelocatableDeviceCode.md

 which may improve runtime and memory usage of the compiler.

 ## Device code linking with source files
-Let's take an example where the device compiler has two input files: a.cpp and b.cpp, both containing device code.
+Let's take an example where the device linker has two input files: a.o and b.o, both containing device code.
 In this case, the device linking flow will look like the following:
 ![No-RDC Device object file link flows](images/NoRDCFatObject.svg) Diagram 1.
 No-RDC Device object file link flows.